Adding attachments to emails in Senta is an easy way to ensure that clients receive documents, either as part of a job

 Many practices have expressed concern about using email for attachments - obviously some documents you send out will contain a lot of personal and privileged information.
 When we added our email attachment functions, we implemented a method to try to improve security using the client portal.

 The attachment is not actually sent with the email when you upload it.
 Instead the document is uploaded into the portal, and then a link to the document is added to the email, rather than it being attached.
 The recipient can then click to download.

 When the client clicks on the link, the portal checks to see if they are activated.

-If any contact on the client record is activated on the portal, the recipient(s) will be prompted sign in - the file is secured behind the client portal.
+If any contact on the client record is activated on the portal, the recipient(s) will be prompted to sign in - the file is secured behind the client portal.

 If no contacts are activated, the recipient(s) can download the file straight away without being prompted to sign in to the portal.
 It is, in effect, as safe as normal email.

 If you decide to activate a user, all of their documents will be immediately secured.
 If they click on the link in a previous email, they will be prompted to sign in to the portal.